-Job Development is a support service to facilitate competitive work in an integrated work setting, through on-going support services for individuals with developmental disabilities.
+Job Development is a support service to facilitate competitive work in an individual integrated work setting.
 The service must be identified in the individual's service plan based upon an individualized assessed need which promotes the greatest degree of integration, independence and autonomy.